legendarycode3/blockchain-development-documentary-guide/README.md

 		decentralized applications (dapps) and manage private keys locally. </br>
         2) Rabby Wallet and Trezor: Rabby Wallet is an open-source, browser-based extension (and mobile app) designed for Ethereum/EVM chains, known for robust, pre-transaction security simulations and automatic chain switching.
-It integrates seamlessly with Trezor hardware wallets, allowing
+It integrates seamlessly with Trezor hardware wallets, allowing users to manage DeFi with high security, as private keys remain offline on the Trezor device. </br>
 		Other popular wallet options for users.

       ☑️ Other Key Tools: